We are the 1973 Pioneers

 was very common in those early years.
 The auditorium held classes as large as 500 students and some were taught via closed-circuit television.

-principal was John C. McQuire, who served from
+The first principal was John C. McQuire, who served from

 1951-1957.
 There would be two others until Dale H. Boggy